 The vehicle continued northbound before exiting near the 8-mile marker onto Missouri State Highway 164.
 The report said the Corvette appeared to slow because of tire damage.

-As the trooper moved alongside the Corvette in preparation for a tactical vehicle intervention, the Corvette suddenly braked, causing the front left portion of the patrol vehicle to hit the rear right portion of the Corvette, according to the report.
+According to the report, the trooper moved alongside the Corvette in preparation for a tactical vehicle intervention when the Corvette suddenly braked, causing the front left portion of the patrol vehicle to hit the rear right portion of the Corvette.
 Both vehicles were disabled.

-The driver, identified in the report as Jayden Smith, then exited the Corvette and ran northbound through a field while carrying a black backpack, the report said.
-The trooper pursued Smith on foot before Smith stopped, raised his hands, and got on the ground.
+The driver, identified in the report as Jayden Smith, then exited the Corvette and ran northbound through a field while carrying a black backpack, the report said, before the trooper pursued Smith on foot, Smith stopped, raised his hands, and got on the ground.

 The backpack contained two Ram TRX key fobs, one Dodge SRT key fob, and Smith’s driver’s license, according to the report.
 While being placed into a patrol vehicle, Smith reportedly said he was not worried about the Corvette because he would “simply buy another one,” according to ASP.